-If you’re having quests stay over for the holidays, then quiches can even be a life saver; one of the easiest meals you can make ahead, freeze and reheat when you need one.
+If you’re having guests stay over for the holidays, quiches can be a lifesaver!
+And they are one of the easiest meals you can make ahead, freeze and reheat when you need one.

 This recipe for Mushroom and Sundried Tomato Quiche is a 2 step process.

-First, you will need to cook the mushrooms.
-Simply sauteing the mushrooms with onions, garlic, sundried tomatoes and seasonings until the mushrooms are cooked, and set it aside.
+1. First, you will need to cook the vegetables.
+Simply saute the onions, garlic and mushrooms in a skillet, then add in seasonings and sundried tomatoes and set it aside to cool.

-Second, whisk together eggs with the cream and both cheeses and combine it with the mushroom mixture and pour it into the pie crust and bake.
+2. Second, whisk the eggs, then whisk in the cream and cheeses, and stir in the mushroom mixture.
+Then pour the mixture into the pie crust and bake.

 No need to bake or thaw the pie crust before you pour the ingredients into it.
 It’s better if it is still slightly frozen before it bakes.
 This will ensure to bake the quiche evenly without burning the crust.